traefikturkey/onramp/README.md

 make install
 ```

-Edit the .env file to include Cloudflare credentials, your domain and the hostname of the current machine, save the file and exit.
+During the install process you will be prompted for your Cloudflare email and token, your domain, the hostname of the current machine, and finally your timezone.

 ```bash
 make start-staging